newtondotcom/newtondotcom/README.md

 - 👋 Hi, I’m @newtondotcom
 - 👀 I’m interested in photography, little projects and 3d animation
-- 🌱 I’m currently learning Javascript to stop creating static websites
+- 🌱 I’m currently learning Django, this is such a wonderful framework
-- 📫 How to reach me ? email : newtongamesfr@gmail.com , discord : RBNEWTON#6446

 <!---
 newtondotcom/newtondotcom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.